MaryKsenzovaa/rsschool-cv/cv.md

 Course "JS/Front-end 2022" - is my first experience in programming.
 Before this course I was trying to find myself in other programming languages, for example, Python.

-I'm sure that my diligence and work harding will help me to go only forward.
+I'm sure, that my diligence and work harding will help me to go only forward.
 ### Language
 | Language | Level |
 | ------- | :------: |